C. Payne Lucas (1933– )

 © Dudley M. Brooks/Washington Post, Fair use image

-C. Payne Lucas, who co-founded Africare in 1970, established the largest and oldest predominately African American non-governmental organization (NGO).
-Since its founding, Africare has invested over $1 billion development-related projects in thirty-five African nations.
-Lucas has spent half a century in service specifically in African affairs.
+C. Payne Lucas, who co-founded Africare in 1970, established the most prominent and oldest predominately African American non-governmental organization (NGO).
+Since its founding, Africare has invested over $1 billion in development-related projects in thirty-five African nations.
+Lucas has spent half a century in service, specifically in African affairs.

 Lucas brought these talents with him to the University of Maryland, Eastern Shore, where he received a degree in history in 1959.
 He enlisted in the U.S. Air Force during his sophomore year at Maryland to serve for four years, from 1952 to 1956.
 After his tour, he enrolled at American University and earned a master’s degree in government in 1961.

-He first concentrated his efforts in helping alleviate the severe droughts of West Africa.
+He first concentrated his efforts on helping alleviate the severe droughts in West Africa.
 With seventeen American volunteers led by his co-founder William O. Kirker, they began their work on providing water projects to drought-stricken villages.
 Slowly, Africare began to expand to other areas, including food, health, and the environment.
-In the twenty-first century, they began to work on micro-enterprise business as well as HIV/AIDS and other emergency aid.
-In 2002 Lucas stepped down as executive director of Africare.
+In the twenty-first century, they began to work on micro-enterprise businesses, as well as HIV/AIDS and other emergency aid.
+In 2002, Lucas stepped down as executive director of Africare.